twiddlingbits/twr-wasm/docs/gettingstarted/keyconcepts.md

     4. Alternately, use `twrWasmModuleAsync()` -- it is interchangeable with twrWasmModule, but proxies through a worker thread, and adds blocking support, including blocking char input.

 <h2>Passing strings, arrayBuffers, etc</h2>
-The Web Assembly runtime provided in a browser will only pass numbers between C functions and Javascript functions.
+The Web Assembly runtime provided in a browser will only pass numbers between C functions and JavaScript functions.
 This means if you use `twrWasmModule.callC` to call a C function, and pass integers or floats as arguments, they will work as expected.
 But if you pass a string,  arrayBuffer, or the contents or a URL, `twrWasmModule.callC` will:

 -  allocate memory in your WebAssembly.Memory (using malloc).
 -  copy the string (or  arrayBuffer or URL contents) into this memory.